isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 preferred lease time.
 The server's behavior is determined by a combination of configuration parameters, of which T1 and T2 are only two.

-Since Kea 1.6.0, the lease's preferred and valid lifetimes are extended from single values to triplets with minimum, default, and maximum values, with the following settings:
+The lease's preferred and valid lifetimes are expressed as triplets with minimum, default, and maximum values using configuration entries:

 - ``min-preferred-lifetime`` - specifies the minimum preferred lifetime (optional).